 We may need to request additional information from you to help us confirm your identity.
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you to clarify your request.

 You will not normally have to pay a fee to access your personal data (or to exercise any of your other rights).
 However, we may charge a reasonable fee if your request is manifestly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 How to make a request

-If you want to exercise any of the rights described above, please email firstname.lastname@example.org or write to Data Protection Requests, Gideon Franklin Limited, 22 Ringmore Rise, London, SE23 3DE, UK.
+If you want to exercise any of the rights described above, please email email@example.com or write to Data Protection Requests, Gideon Franklin Limited, 22 Ringmore Rise, Forest Hill London, SE23 3DE, UK.

 Your right to complain to a supervisory authority

-You have the right to complain to a data protection supervisory authority (which, in the UK, is the ICO) if you are not satisfied with our response to a data protection request or if you think your personal data has been mishandled.
+You have the right to complain to the Information Commissioner’s Office if you are not satisfied with our response to a data protection request or if you think your personal data has been mishandled.
 For further information on how to make a complaint, please visit https://ico.org.uk.

 10. UPDATES TO THIS POLICY

 We will update this policy from time to time.
 The current version will always be posted on our website.
 This policy was last updated on 24 August 2020.